Ten Day Ski Getaway: Montana's Local Gems

 Ski Red Lodge Mountain

-Grab breakfast at The Pollard, and don’t miss their house-made donuts.
-Hit the slopes at Red Lodge Mountain.
-Ski 1,635 acres with an impressive 2,400 vertical, not to mention views from the top of the Grizzly chair that stretch all the way from the Beartooth Mountains to Wyoming.
-Make sure to hit the Palisades lift to see the famed Palisades rocks.
-Grab lunch on the mountain.
-Enjoy dinner and another overnight in Red Lodge.
+Grab breakfast at The Pollard — don’t miss their house-made doughnuts — then hit the slopes at Red Lodge Mountain.
+Ski bragworthy snow on 1,635 acres with an impressive 2,400 vertical, not to mention views from the top of the Grizzly chair that stretch all the way from the Beartooth Mountains to Wyoming.
+Take a break for lunch on the mountain, and before you call it a day, make sure to hop on the Palisades lift to see the famed Palisades rocks.
+Head back into Red Lodge for dinner and another cozy overnight.

 Day 3